ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 1. **Structure:** A small, tree-like object, that represents the structure of the data.
 It does not contain the data itself, nor a pointer to the data.
 It can be thought of as a function that maps indices to memory offsets (in bytes).
 It stores information, such as data dimensions and tuple types.
 2. **Data:** A continuous block of bytes that contains the actual data.
 Its structure is defined by a corresponding *Structure* object.
 3. **Bag:** Wrapper object, which combines *structure* and *data* together.

-> **Note:** in the case of jagged data, you can use *Noarr pipelines* without *Noarr structures*.
-The architecture of the GPU is designed for uniform data mainly, so it should fit most common cases.
-Also note, that you can also use several *Noarr structures* in your program.

 ## Creating a structure